-I really enjoy working with worried, over-achieving women who are trying to make sense of the pain points that have happened to them along the way.
-I love the way they bring their insight and willingness to change to this process.
-Sometimes it is a matter of increasing their awareness about self-limiting habits or patterns they have slipped into, and sometimes, just having the input of a third “uninterested” party for reflection can be helpful.
+When you are trying to make sense of the pain points that have happened to you along the way, I want you to feel that I am your partner in this work.
+My best clients bring their insight and willingness to change to the process.
+Sometimes it is a matter of increasing your awareness about self-limiting habits or patterns you may have slipped into, and sometimes, just having the input of a neutral party for feedback can be helpful.

 EMOTIONAL SAFETY IS KEY

 Whether you struggle with the fear of what others think, losing someone if you don’t please them enough, or you feel like a freak because of some fear you can’t seem to conquer, I’ve got you.